Thanksgiving Fact Hunt: Teacher Edition

 3. The Mayflower wasn't originally built to hold passengers, and because of that the Pilgrims faced many hardships on their voyage.
 What were three hardships they faced aboard the Mayflower?

-- no privacy and only a chamber pot for a toilet
+1. The passengers had no privacy and only a chamber pot for a toilet.

-- rough seas caused people to be tossed about the ship
+2. The rough seas caused people to be tossed about the ship.

 4. Both the Pilgrims and Wampanoag depended on their environment in order to live.
 Which items from their environment did they use to create their homes and clothing?